Azimjonshodiyorov/Azimjonshodiyorov/README.md

-### Hello I'm Azimjon, I'm a backend developer, and use C# on most of my projects.
+### Hello I'm Azimjon, I'm a FullStack developer, and use .Net & Angular on most of my projects.

 <hr class="rounded" >